Posted on

 So how to begin?

+Think shoebox.
 Think wire.
 Buttons.
 Tags.
 Cork.
 Think ric rac and ribbon.
 Paint Glue.
 Hooks and chain.
+Clothespins and pompoms.

 Think junk drawer and you are moving in the right direction for a tinker project.

-So the next time your child reads a book, think tinker.
+So the next time your child reads a book, when it’s time for Section 5, download a planning sheet and think tinker time!

 -Kim